systemslab/popper-paper/paper/paper.md

  2. The tool is scriptable (e.g. can be invoked in a CLI) and can act upon given asset IDs.

-In @sec:toolkit we have provided a list of tools for every category of the generic experimentation workflow (@fig:exp_workflow) that comply with the two properties given above.
-In order to illustrate better why these are important, we give examples of non-compliant tools:
+In @Sec:toolkit we have provided a list of tools for every category of the generic experimentation workflow (@Fig:exp_workflow) that comply with the two properties given above.
+In order to illustrate better why these are important, we give examples of non-compliant tools (**TODO**: this list will be improved):

  * source-code management: Visual SourceSafe (VSS) or StarTeam
- * packaging: virtualbox.
+ * packaging: **TODO**.
  * manuscript: word.
- * experiment orchestration: foo.
+ * experiment orchestration: **TODO**.
  * monitoring: a GUI-based thing (top or a Java-based one?)
  * viz: excel, https://github.com/densitydesign/raw

-In general, tools that are hard to script e.g. because they only have a programmatic API for a non-interpreted language or they don't provide a command-line interface (can only interact via GUI) are "unpopperizable" tools.
+In general, tools that are hard to script e.g. because they don't provide a command-line interface (can only interact via GUI) or they only have a programmatic API for a non-interpreted language or, are "unpopperizable" tools.

 ## Experiment Templates